 You can’t completely remove your name from Google searches but you can take steps to reduce the number of times it shows up in search results.
-Here’s what you need to do to reduce your digitial footprint on Google
+Here’s what you need to do to reduce your digital footprint on Google:

 Why can’t I delete my name from Google?

 The biggest reason you can’t simply delete your name from Google or even block it from appearing in search results is that Google is an extremely strong search engine.
 It constantly crawls the internet for information.
 Google does not host the information that shows up in its results.
 Rather, like other search engines such as Bing and Yahoo, it scans third-party websites for information matching whatever is being searched.

 Simply put neither Google, Bing or Yahoo feature any sort of tool to block individual names or other personal information from showing up.

 How can I block my name from showing up online?

 It is impossible to fully stop search engines from showing results that include your name when searched.
 The key is being proactive and taking the fight directly to the sources of that information.

 Depending on how public of a figure you are and how much your name is out there on the internet, this task may be feasible or nearly impossible.